flavioccf/bytebank_2_alura/README.md

 # bytebank_2

-Flutter project designed for Alura Flutter Course with Web API.
+Flutter project designed to follow the steps of Alura Course - Flutter with Web API.

 ## Getting Started